panzerdp/dmitripavlutin.com/content/posts/056-orthogonal-react/index.md

 [Try the demo](https://codesandbox.io/s/non-orthogonal-scroll-detect-si3hf)

-`<ScrollToTop>` implements the scroll watch and renders a button that scrolls the page to top.
+`<ScrollToTop>` implements the scroll listener and renders a button that scrolls the page to top.
 The issue is that these concepts can change at different rates.

-A better orthogonal design should isolate the scroll watch from the UI.
+A better orthogonal design should isolate the scroll listener from the UI.

-Let's extract the scroll watch logic into a custom hook `useScrollDistance()`:
+Let's extract the scroll listener logic into a custom hook `useScrollDistance()`:

 ```javascript
 import { useState, useEffect } from 'react';